 Communicating the value-add of Procurement

 Procurement has "got a seat at the table" by showcasing their contribution to the business.
 Dolan explains, “To get board-level buy-in you must go beyond delivering against your targets and communicate your story and wider purpose within the business.
-In our case, it was through a cost optimization journey that laid the foundations for a cost-conscious culture in our organization.”
+In our case, it was through a cost optimisation journey that laid the foundations for a cost-conscious culture in our organisation.”